Communication Sciences and Disorders

-The mission of the Department of Communication Sciences & Disorders (CSD) is to provide students with a strong understanding of the connections between the scientific bases of our discipline and its clinical practices.
+The mission of the Department of Communication Sciences and Disorders (CSD) is to provide students with a strong understanding of the connections between the scientific bases of our discipline and its clinical practices.
 We strive to prepare the finest professional and ethical research-based clinicians who can assess and treat children and adults with communication disorders within our scope of practice and from diverse cultural and linguistic backgrounds.

 - CSD professionals must be scholar-clinicians who value and engage in lifelong learning.